-But if you’ve invested your hard-earned money in an expensive dye job, it’s important to know that the color-extend hair products you purchase live up to the hype.
+But if you’ve invested your hard-earned money in an expensive dye job, it’s important to know that the color-depositing hair products you purchase live up to the hype.

-We decided to investigate how helpful color-depositing conditioners are for extending the life of your new style – and how you can prevent your color from fading before your next appointment:
+We decided to investigate how helpful color-depositing conditioners are for extending the life of your new style – and how to extend your hair color and prevent it from fading before your next appointment: